zpzim/SCAMP/README.md

 ## Performance
 SCAMP is extremely fast, especially on Tesla series GPUs.
 I belive this repository contains the fastest code in existance for computing the matrix profile.
 If you find a way to improve the speed of SCAMP, or compute matrix profiles any faster than SCAMP does, please let me know, I would be glad to point to your work and incorporate any improvements that can be made to SCAMP.

+Notes on CPU performance: SCAMP's CPU performance is very good.
+However, how performant it is depends heavily on the compiler you use.
+Newer compilers are better, clang v6 or greater tends to work best.
+Newer versions of GCC can work as well.
+MSVC tends to be slower.
+There can be up to a 10x (perhaps more) difference depending on the compiler you use.
+So please be aware of this.

 The included performance tests showcase SCAMP's performance up to an input size of 16M datapoints; however, as we have shown in our publications SCAMP is scalable to hundreds of millions of datapoints and even billions of datapoints with the right hardware.

 ![Alt text](/Readme/SCAMP_Profile_Performance_Comparison.png?raw=true "GPU SCAMP Profiles Performance")